-To ensure that the workers and the public living around the system are safe, we have several laws to follow.
+We have several laws to follow to ensure that the workers and the public living around the system are safe.
 These legislations make it necessary for electrical contractors to test electrical systems regularly.
-Certificates of electrical compliance confirm that the installations you have done recently meet the code of standard.
+Electrical compliance certificates confirm that the installations you have done recently meet the code of standard.
 For this purpose, hiring qualified inspectors makes the task easy for you.
 The Electrical compliance inspector tests the system and documents the results for future use.

 Types of Electrical Compliance Testing